01922 234 400

 We are very proud of the service that we provide and we strive to offer the best possible levels of service to all our customers whenever they contact us.
 We ask every customer to provide feedback on the service they have received whenever they book with us and you can see these reviews below.

-We were delighted to be awarded the Feefo Gold Trusted Merchant accreditation for 2017 follwoing on from us receiving the same award in 2016.
+We were delighted to be awarded the Feefo Gold Trusted Merchant accreditation for 2018 following on from us receiving the same award in both 2016 & 2017.
 The Gold Trusted Merchant accreditation is the highest level of award issued by Feefo and we are very grateful to all our customers for helping us to acheive this by providing their feedback.

 There are so many great reasons to become a member of Midcounties, and receiving your share of the profits is just one.
 The "Everything you need to know about membership" booklet details all of the benefits you recieve as a member of the society.